-APPLICANT: City of St. Petersburg 175 5 th Street North St. Petersburg, Florida 33712 STAFF CONTACT: Robert Gerdes Neighborhood Affairs Administrator City Hall 175 5 th Street North St. Petersburg, Florida 33701 Robert.gerdes@stpete.org 727-893-7876

-BACKGROUND AND REQUEST
+APPLICANT: City of St. Petersburg

+175 5th Street North

+St. Petersburg, Florida 33701

+CONTACT: Robert Gerdes, Neighborhood Affairs Administrator

+City Hall

+175 5th Street North

+St. Petersburg, Florida 33701 robert.gerdes@stpete.org

+STAFF ANALYSIS

+Background

 In 2020, the Florida State Legislature passed House Bill 1339, which included a provision permitting the governing body of a municipality to approve an affordable and/or workforce development on any parcel zoned for residential, commercial or industrial.
 The exact language included now in F.S.
+166.04151.6 states:

-166.04151.6 states: Notwithstanding any other law or local ordinance or regulation to the contrary, the governing body of a municipality may approve the development of housing that is affordable, as defined in s.
+Notwithstanding any other law or local ordinance or regulation to the contrary, the governing body of a municipality may approve the development of housing that is affordable, as defined in s.
 420.004, on any parcel zoned for residential, commercial or industrial use.

 In the course of four (4) committee meetings with City Council, two (2) committee meetings with the City's Affordable Housing Advisory Committee and public outreach to the Council of Neighborhood Associations and the Chamber of Commerce, City staff have created an ordinance which would permit City Council to review and potentially approve affordable and/or workforce development proposals in Neighborhood Traditional, Neighborhood Suburban, Industrial Traditional and Industrial Suburban zoning districts without requiring a rezoning or change of Future Land Use.
-The ordinance which includes the process and review criteria for City Council to follow would be included in Chapter 17.5 of the City Code (ordinance attached).
+The ordinance which includes the process and review criteria for City Council to follow would be included in Chapter 17.5 of the City Code (draft ordinance attached).

-Concurrently with requesting City Council approval of the ordinance to create the aforementioned process in Chapter 17.5, staff is requesting a change to Chapter 16 of the City Code to reference this new process, and additionally a change to the Comprehensive Plan which is the subject of this review by the Community Planning & Preservation Commission and City Council.
-The requested change to the Comprehensive Plan will amend an objective in the Land Use Element identifying this new process in Chapter 17.5 and will also add a new objective in the Housing Element supporting the creation of this new process.
+Concurrently with requesting City Council approval of the ordinance to create the aforementioned process in Chapter 17.5, staff is requesting a change to Chapter 16 of the City Code, which is the subject of the Development Review Commission review, and additionally a change to the Comprehensive Plan which will be reviewed by the Community Planning & Preservation Commission and City Council.
+The requested change to the Comprehensive Plan will add language identifying this new process in Chapter 17.5 and will also add a new objective which will state: H1.b The City shall create a process for consideration of Affordable Housing projects pursuant to F.S.
+166.04151(6).